matomo-org/developer-documentation/docs/master/Piwik/Common.md

 Common
 ======

-Static class providing functions used by both the CORE of Piwik and the visitor Tracking engine.
+Contains helper methods used by both Piwik Core and the Piwik Tracking engine.

 Description
 -----------

 This is the only external class loaded by the /piwik.php file.
-This class should contain only the functions that are used in both the CORE and the piwik.php statistics logging engine.

 Constants